-In Summer 2021, we brought together a research team, who set out to understand how Open Nebraska was impacting student performance.
+In Summer 2021, we brought together a research team, who se out to understand how Open Nebraska was impacting student performance.
 One initial finding was that compared to non-OER sections, students in lower DFW rates more A's compared to non OER sections

-INCREASING STUDENT SUCCESS
+STUDENT SUCCESS

 The research team found a strong positive impact on final grades when comparing OER sections and non-OER sections.
-When a student is in a course using OER, they are ultimately more successful in the course, earning lower DFW rates than non OER sections
+When students are in a course using OER, they are ultimately more successful in the lower DFW rates than non OER sections